DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 for People’s Park, squares and hippies would together create the Californian Ideology?
-Who would have thought that such a contradictory mix of technological determinism and libertarian individualism would becoming the hybrid orthodoxy of the information age?
+Who would have thought that such a contradictory mix of technological determinism and libertarian individualism would become the hybrid orthodoxy of the information age?
 And who would have suspected that as technology and freedom were worshipped more and more, it would become less and less possible to say anything sensible about the society in which they were applied?